 15. Rubbing Alcohol

 You probably already guessed that rubbing alcohol would work as a deicer since we’ve suggested using items that were high in alcohol prior to this point.

-But either way, rubbing alcohol is not an expensive item to keep around.
+Either way, rubbing alcohol is not an expensive item to keep around.
 Just be sure that it is at least 70% alcohol.

-So this makes it a great way to inexpensively melt the ice from your steps or windshield.
+This makes it a great way to inexpensively melt the ice from your steps or windshield.

 Our final homemade deicer product is one of the most common suggestions…salt.
-Anytime a snow storm is coming, all stores run low on salt.
+Anytime a snowstorm is coming, all stores run low on salt.
 The reason is that you can make a brine or toss it out on your driveways and sidewalks prior to the ice and snow coming.

 However, be advised that salt needs liquid water to help it to activate.
-Which means, when you put salt down to prevent snow and ice from sticking, you should spritz it a little with the water hose to make sure it activates and does its job.
+This means, when you put salt down to prevent snow and ice from sticking, you should spritz it a little with the water hose to make sure it activates and does its job.

 Also, salt is pretty inexpensive as well.
 That is definitely an added bonus!

 So you now have 16 different DIY options for deicer.
 Some you have to create your own mixture out of them and some you can toss them into the situation as is.